melsofany/TelegramPDFBot/replit.md

 The application includes an electoral analysis agent with a corresponding workflow, along with Telegram webhook integration for bot interactions.
 It's designed to run autonomously with built-in durability, retry mechanisms, and real-time monitoring through Inngest's dashboard.

+# Recent Changes (November 28, 2025)

+## PDF Splitting Feature
+- **Added**: `splitPdfBySubcommitteeTool.ts` - Automatically splits PDF files into chunks (10 pages per chunk)
+- **Modified**: `searchElectoralDataTool.ts` - Now searches in split chunks for faster performance
+- **Modified**: `index.ts` (Telegram Trigger) - Automatically splits PDFs when user selects a center
+- **Benefit**: Faster search performance by dividing large PDFs into smaller, manageable chunks (145 chunks for مركز طما)

+## Implementation Details
+When a user selects a center (مركز طما, مركز طهطا, or قسم طهطا):
+1. System checks if PDF is already split
+2. If not, automatically splits the PDF into 10-page chunks
+3. Stores metadata about chunks and their page ranges in `attached_assets/split_pdfs/metadata.json`
+4. Subsequent searches use the split files for better performance
+5. Metadata caching prevents re-splitting on future selections

 # User Preferences

 Preferred communication style: Simple, everyday language.